meisammaleki/prometheus-with-glusterfs/README.md

 # Create a file with name prometheus.yml

-cat <<EOF > prometheus.yml
-global:
-  scrape_interval: 15s
-# Scraping Prometheus itself
-scrape_configs:
-- job_name: 'Prometheus'
-  static_configs:
-  - targets: ['prometheus-service:9090']
-EOF

-- cp prometheus.yml /"volume directory on main gluser server"/
+cp prometheus.yml /"volume directory on main gluser server"/

 ### NOTE: You will need to edit this file to add more scrape configurations.
 ****